 - Julia Mason, Stanford University

-- Marine Riddle, University of California, Santa Cruz
+- Marnie Riddle, University of California, Santa Cruz

 - Katherine Wilson, Scripps Institution of Oceanography at University of California San Diego

 As part of its mission to support coastal and marine research, extension, education, and outreach, California Sea Grant partners with several programs within NOAA to provide graduate students and recent graduates with on-the-job education opportunities and training in their fields of interest.